 authors like instructional designers that do not have specific programming experience and are used to authoring tools based content development this may be a specific problem related to the not so wide-adoption of SMIL 6) did you used the license editor and viewer ?
 Yes.
 Yes.
 We could create and post licenses.
 YES but only to test it yes Yes, we are creating and posting licenses.
 It would be useful though to have more guidelines and examples from content owners and collecting societies on typical license models.
 No Yes.
 See comments in latest version of the usability inspection report.
 7) did you used the protection editor and viewer ?
 Yes in a very basic way.
 Yes.
-YES but only to test it yes yes No Yes 8) did you use the capability of the axmedis editor to call external procedure for processing content ?
+YES but only to test it yes yes No Yes 8) did you use the capability of the axmedis editor to call external procedure for processing content?
 Yes primarily on images.
 Yes.
 NO, where is that? not yet Yes this works well No Yes, we explored content processing plugins.
 9) did you installed the AXMEDIS content Yes (the rule editor) Yes.
 YES yes Yes Yes Yes.

 processing tools, AXCP ?
-10) did you used the AXCP editor ?
-We used the rule editor but it was to instable (v.1.0).
-For example if you select F5 (Debug->Go) an error is displayed and the program is terminated Yes.
+10) did you We used the rule Yes.
 We have also produced and posted rules for content production.
-We have provided advices to other partners on how use the tool.
-YES yes Yes and we have posted sample rules created.
-Yes Yes.
-See comments in the latest version of the usability inspection report.
+We YES yes Yes and we Yes Yes.
+See used the AXCP editor ? editor but it was to instable (v.1.0).
+For example if you select F5 (Debug->Go) an error is displayed and the program is terminated have provided advices to other partners on how use the tool. yes have posted sample rules created. comments in the latest version of the usability inspection report.
 11) did you created some java script ?
 No. We tried to use the examples but without success.
 Yes.
 They have also been posted.
 YES yes Yes and we have posted some examples.
 We adapted some javascript examples for producing our ojects Yes, although very difficult with little java script knowledge.
 Even modification of available java script examples is difficult.
 The script language guidelines are helpful.
 Have you executed those scripts ?
 Yes.
 Yes Yes Yes, debugged java scripts.
 Debug functionality is good.
 Script execution worked for a simple script.
-12) why do not have posted them as examples on the portal ?
+12) why do not have posted them as examples on the portal?
 We have posted the scripts that we use in our scenario.
 Because they are incomplete as some functions are still to we want to create better, more interesting examples our tests are Unable to create a complex and working java script rule.